In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 My Observations:

-My only niggles are that I wish it had more grind settings (the two De’Longhi machines above are slightly cheaper, and have more grind settings), and I found the grind adjusting a bit stiff.
+My only niggles are that I wish it had more grind settings (the two De’Longhi machines above are slightly cheaper, and have more grind settings), and I found the grind adjusting a little bit stiff.

 If you’re especially fussy about dialing in (getting the grind spot on with each bean) you’re probably not going to be going for a bean to cup machine.